 Although plugins are not just data any longer, we still allow to change the applications with the UI, but it’s actually an API that changes the file system.
 We delete directories and upload zips to create new directories, and mutate the index.html.

 Today’s Generation: Native modules

 The new approach focuses on enabling the complete stack of modern web development and removing as much specificity from the process as possible.
 To allow that, we decided to update the existing angular.js framework to the next generation simply called Angular.
-To still enable the use of legacy browsers and allow the import from third party library’s via npm we need to bundle the modules.
-As bundler we choose to use webpack, as it play’s nicely with Angular.
+To still enable the use of legacy browsers and allow the import from third party library’s via npm the modules must be bundled.
+As bundler we choose to use webpack, as it plays nicely with Angular.

 This was the clear opportunity to modularize the stack.
 While the focus is still on Angular we provide tools to avoid framework lock-in.
 This results in multiple packages published to npm which can be used standalone.
 For example, a developer could use the API abstraction layer implemented in the @c8y/client to develop a React application.
 The stack is no longer exclusively bound to Angular.